deculler/covid19/README.md

 [https://systems.jhu.edu/](https://systems.jhu.edu/)
 and the
 [NY Times](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html).
 They provide wonderful geospatial visualization.
 The notebooks here provide a simple analytical view.
-They pull data from [https://github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) for wordwide data and for Worldwide data and [https://github.com/nytimes/covid-19-data](https://github.com/nytimes/covid-19-data) for US data.
+The notebooks pull data from [https://github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19) for wordwide data and for Worldwide data and [https://github.com/nytimes/covid-19-data](https://github.com/nytimes/covid-19-data) for US data.
 Both are updated daily, which takes incredible work.
 With that, people can explore and work on the data from a temporal perspective.
 Where might we be in two weeks?
+(I have stopped maintaining the NY Times notebooks, focusing on the JHU data.)

 Website for this repo: [https://deculler.github.io/covid19/](https://deculler.github.io/covid19/)